 UPDATE: This storm is now ranked as the second most costly hail event in US history with losses of $1.6 billion!

 (Photos below!)
 Today's setup was of the circumstance I feared the most, a potent severe weather event in or near St. Louis happening on a day I could not take a day off of work (this has occured twice now this season).
 Fortunately, that scenario worked out for the better today.

 Saturday's setup was a bit of a surprise.
 I had expected the surface boundary to be much farther south, and based on previous days' models, had anticipated storms firing early in the morning and being well south and east of STL by afternoon.
 I awoke to find the boundary much farther north, with a quite potent supercell environment taking shape over the metro area.
-As a storm observer, my heart sank.
+As a storm photographer, my heart sank.
 When the storm first fired about 50 miles west of Wentzville right before I left for work, I was horrified.
 I knew this thing was going to be a monster, and there was nothing I could do to be able to go after it.
 I am, thankfully, allowed to freely check weather data at work.
 I watched helplessly as the storm intensified and began hooking, moving along I-70 on a similar track to last year's Good Friday supercell.
 Thankfully, the storm never developed a very strong low-level circulation and therefore was not a big tornado threat.
 However, VILs were off the charts (completely maxed out), suggesting that this thing was likely producing significant hail.